Madison Woolley Gets Soaking Wet In White Bikini While Taking A Shower

 The model is no stranger to showing off her fit figure in her online snaps.
 She’s become known for rocking body-baring ensembles that highlight her busty chest, tiny waist, long legs and more.

-As previously reported by The Inquisitr, Madison recently got the pulses of her followers racing when she posed in a sporty white lingerie set for a stunning selfie.
+As previously reported by The Inquisitr, Madison recently got the pulses of her followers racing when she posed in a white lingerie set for a stunning selfie.
 To date, that post has raked in more than 18,000 likes and over 160 comments.